 At present, the project focuses on Central Ukraine: Cherkas’ka, Chernihivs’ka, Poltavs’ka, and Kyiivs’ka oblasts and also more recent material from the Volyn’ region of Western Ukraine.

 We also have other websites dealing with Ukrainian Folklore.
-There are websites with interviews recorded in Ukraine, Canada, and Kazakhstan.
+There are websites with interviews recorded in Ukraine and Kazakhstan.
 These are indexed and are searchable by keyword:

 We also have a “crowd sourcing” site, funded by the Canadian Government, which has stories and songs from these sound recordings.
 The public is transcribing and translating these songs and stories and we invite YOU to contribute.

-Finally, for the moment, we have two sites for Elementary Education.
+Finally, for the moment, we have four sites for Elementary Education.
 One is for the Ukrainian Bilingual Program which is entirely in elementary Ukrainian: